epranka/airports-db/README.md

 <br />

 This is a JSON database of airports which contains about 56k airports with their runways, communication frequencies, navaids, countries, and regions information.
-The database is not 100% accurate and can have older data, so do not use it for a real flight.
+The database is not 100% accurate because can have older data, so do not use it for a real flight or very sensitive applications.
 But it works well to get basic information about the airport.

 <h2 align="center">How to use it? 🤔</h2>